rcopstein/Uber-Price-Analyzer/README.md

-# Uber Price Analyzer (_A.K.A Project Rider_)
+# Uber&trade; Price Analyzer (_A.K.A Project Rider_)

-Tool for analysing Uber prices on recurring paths and times
+Tool for analysing Uber&trade; prices on recurring paths and times